reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 Permissions:
 Users with Administrator an role can configure "Notifications" in Management Board.
-Users with PROJECT_MANAGER or LEAD roles can edit the settings on the project space only.
+Users with PROJECT_MANAGER roles can edit the settings on the project space only.

 To do that, perform the following steps: